jacksettles/llama_head_pruning/README.md

 every group has the same number of heads in it, so k and v need to be repeated by a factor of however many heads there are per group.
 After pruning though, each group in each layer has a varying number of heads left in it, so the model has to iterate over a list of repeat factors for each group in each layer.

+## Credit where credit is due!

+This repo utilizes the framework in https://github.com/rachtibat/LRP-eXplains-Transformers to perform relevance propagation on transformer based LLMs.